soundaryaramesh/DOT-Parser/README.md

 **OptimizerVisitor**, which removes the redundant edges from the AST whenever possible.

 ##Usage
+Install javacc and add it to the PATH variable <br />
 Run the Makefile as follows to obtain all the .class files
 ### make
 Run the following command to obtain the parser